By: Janet Kiss, Membership on February 1st, 2023

 5. You may not have many concierge doctors in your area.

 While concierge medicine is gaining popularity, there’s still a chance, depending on where you live, that your nearby options are limited.
-For example, we are one of two primary concierge medicine practices in the Greenville, SC area.
+For example, we are one of three primary concierge medicine practices in the Greenville, SC area.

 If you’re in an area where concierge options are scarce, then it’s also possible that those doctors are maxed out for their client slots and unable to see new patients.